amantamboli/studitalk/README.md

 ## Feedback

-If you have any feedback, please reach out to us at amantamboli7781@gmail.com
+If you have any feedback, please reach out to me at amantamboli7781@gmail.com